 Updating the KeyStep Pro Firmware

-Arturia is adding new features that are requested by the community and address bugs with the release of the new firmware.
-You can easily update the keyboard by downloading the firmware and with the help of the Midi Control Center tool you update the keyboard with ease.
+Arturia is adding new features that are requested by the community and addressing bugs with the release of the new firmware.
+You can easily update the keyboard by downloading the firmware and with the help of the Midi Control Center tool, you update the keyboard with ease.